 8 Cross-sectional Properties

-Designing Structural elements requires the knowledge of applied external loads and internal reactions, material strengths, and cross-sectional properties.
+Designing Structural elements requires knowledge of applied external loads and internal reactions, material strengths, and cross-sectional properties.
 The geometrical properties of a structural element are critical in keeping axial, shear, and bending stresses within allowable limits and moderating the amount of deflection.
 The following demonstrations show how the shape of the cross-sections affects their stiffness.

 Figure 8-1: Relation between the cross-sectional depth (rise) of a beam and its stiffness